What Triggers Relapse? Common Triggers and How to Avoid Them

 Associations are powerful.
 Being around the people you used with, visiting places tied to substance use, or slipping back into old routines can trigger cravings even if you’re committed to staying sober.

 Sometimes these triggers come up unexpectedly.
 Other times, it’s the result of thinking you can handle it.
 Either way, it’s important to know your limits and avoid unnecessary exposure when you’re still rebuilding.
+Meeting and spending time with sober friends can help!

 Examples of environment-related triggers: